Jacques-Louis David: Early work

 For the Salon of 1787, David exhibited his famous Death of Socrates.
 "Condemned to death, Socrates, strong, calm and at peace, discusses the immortality of the soul.
 Surrounded by Crito, his grieving friends and students, he is teaching, philosophizing, and in fact, thanking the God of Health, Asclepius, for the hemlock brew which will ensure a peaceful death...
 The wife of Socrates can be seen grieving alone outside the chamber, dismissed for her weakness.
 Plato is depicted as an old man seated at the end of the bed."
 Critics compared the Socrates with Michelangelo's Sistine Ceiling and Raphael's Stanze, and one, after ten visits to the Salon, described it as "in every sense perfect".
-Denis Diderot said it looked like he copied it from some ancient bas-relief.
+Denis Diderot said it looked as if he copied it from some ancient bas-relief.
 The painting was very much in tune with the political climate at the time.
 For this painting, David was not honored by a royal "works of encouragement".

 For his next painting, David created The Lictors Bring to Brutus the Bodies of His Sons.
 The work had tremendous appeal for the time.
 Before the opening of the Salon, the French Revolution had begun.
 The National Assembly had been established, and the Bastille had fallen.
 The royal court did not want propaganda agitating the people, so all paintings had to be checked before being hung.
 David's portrait of Lavoisier, who was a chemist and physicist as well as an active member of the Jacobin party, was banned by the authorities for such reasons.
 When the newspapers reported that the government had not allowed the showing of The Lictors Bring to Brutus the Bodies of His Sons, the people were outraged, and the royals were forced to give in.
 The painting was hung in the exhibition, protected by art students.
 The painting depicts Lucius Junius Brutus, the Roman leader, grieving for his sons.
 Brutus's sons had attempted to overthrow the government and restore the monarchy, so the father ordered their death to maintain the republic.
 Brutus was the heroic defender of the republic, sacrificing his own family for the good of the republic.
 On the right, the mother holds her two daughters, and the nurse is seen on the far right, in anguish.
 Brutus sits on the left, alone, brooding, seemingly dismissing the dead bodies of his sons.
 Knowing what he did was best for his country, but the tense posture of his feet and toes reveals his inner turmoil.
 The whole painting was a Republican symbol, and obviously had immense meaning during these times in France.
 It exemplified civic virtue, a value highly regarded during the Revolution.